Russia and Belarus hold joint military exercises as diplomatic talks ramp back up - KTVZ

 Advisers from all four countries are due to meet Thursday in Berlin to discuss tensions around Ukraine.

+Meanwhile, Boris Johnson met NATO’s Stoltenberg in Brussels on Thursday, where the UK Prime Minister “set out his plan to bolster UK military commitments to NATO” by sending warships to Eastern Europe and increase the number of British fighter jets stationed in southeast Europe, “to provide reassurance and support to allies in the region,” according to Downing Street.

+“Today I have agreed with the Secretary General a package of support to strengthen further our collective security, sending troops, planes and ships to defend NATO from north to south,” Johnson said during a press conference.

-Meanwhile, UK Prime Minister Boris Johnson is due to meet NATO’s Stoltenberg in Brussels on Thursday before visiting Poland to meet President Andrzej Duda and Prime Minister Mateusz Morawiecki, Downing Street said Wednesday.
+Johnson is due to travel to Poland the same day to meet President Andrzej Duda and Prime Minister Mateusz Morawiecki, Downing Street said Wednesday.

-UK Foreign Secretary Liz Truss is in Moscow Thursday where her counterpart, Russian Foreign Minister Sergey Lavrov, opened talks noting that UK-Russia relations were “at their lowest level in recent years.”
+UK Foreign Secretary Liz Truss met in Moscow with her counterpart Russian Foreign Minister Sergey Lavrov, who gave a gloomy assessment of their talks.

-Truss in turn urged Russia to take a “diplomatic route” to avoid war over Ukraine.
-“The reality is, we cannot ignore the buildup of over 100,000 troops on the Ukrainian border and the attempts to undermine Ukrainian sovereignty and territorial integrity,” Truss said in opening remarks released by the Russian foreign ministry.
-“Fundamentally, a war in Ukraine would be disastrous for the Russian and Ukrainian people, and for European security.”
+Lavrov called it a “a dialogue of the deaf,” saying at a joint press conference Russia was considering withdrawing non-essential diplomatic personnel from Ukraine.

+“We are listening but we can’t hear each other,” he added.
+“Our most detailed explanations fell on unprepared ground.”

 The-CNN-Wire